-3.3 2014 Load Forecast Overview
+3.3 2015 Load Forecast Overview

-The load and energy forecast (Forecast) was prepared for a 20 year period, beginning fiscal year 2014 through 2033.
+The load and energy forecast (Forecast) was prepared for a 20 year period, beginning fiscal year 2015 through 2034.
 The Forecast was prepared on a monthly basis using municipal utility data provided to FMPA by the ARP Participants and load data maintained by FMPA.
-Historical and projected economic and demographic data were provided by IHS Global Insight and Woods & Poole Economics, nationally recognized providers of such data.
+Historical and projected economic and demographic data were provided by IHS Global Insight and Woods & Poole Economics, nationally recognized providers of such data, from which averages were developed for the forecast horizon.
 The Forecast also relied on information regarding local economic and demographic issues specific to each ARP Participant.
 Weather data was provided by the National Oceanic and Atmospheric Administration (NOAA) for a variety of weather stations in close proximity to the ARP Participants.
+The forecast assumes normal weather conditions, as reported by NOAA and reflecting the 1981-2010 period.

-The Forecast reflects the City of Lake Worth's and the City of Fort Meade's establishment of Contract Rate of Delivery (CROD).
-The Forecast reflects that Lake Worth's CROD became effective on January 1, 2014 and has no partial requirements from the ARP.
-The Forecast assumed that Fort Meade's CROD becomes effective on January 1, 2015; the results of the Forecast do currently include an estimate of the partial requirements load of Fort Meade that may be served by FMPA.
+The Forecast reflects the City of Fort Meade's establishment of Contract Rate of Delivery (CROD) effective on January 1, 2015, and FMPA's obligation to serve up to a maximum of 10.36 MW of the load requirements of Fort Meade.
 The results of the Base Case forecast are discussed in Section 3.6.1.